uptane/uptane.github.io/blog/2024-01-23-GSoC-Annoucement/index.md

 Greetings, Uptane community! 👋

-We are thrilled to announce that Uptane has officially become a part of Google Summer of Code (GSoC) 2024 under the auspices of the Linux Foundation.
-This marks Uptane's third year as a mentoring organization in Google Summer of Code (GSoC), and we couldn't be more excited about the opportunities it presents. 🎉
+We are thrilled to announce that Uptane's sponsoring organization, the Linux Foundation,  has officially become a part of the 2024 edition of Google Summer of Code (GSoC).
+This will mark Uptane's third year of mentoring GSoC projects under the Linux Foundation umbrella and we couldn't be more excited about the opportunities it presents. 🎉

 At its core, GSoC represents more than just a mentoring program; it's a gateway to welcoming and engaging with new contributors in the realm of open source.
 It embodies the spirit of giving back, of investing a small portion of time to make a monumental difference, not only for the GSoC contributors themselves but also for the broader Uptane community who will reap the benefits of these collaborations. 🌟